timmyRS/mcverify/README.md

 ## Using the REST API

-You may use `https://api.mcverify.de/` but you obviously also set up your own instance.
+You may use `https://api.mcverify.de/` but you can obviously also set up your own instance.

 ### Starting a Challenge